Hrom131/ERCs/ERCS/erc-XXXX.md

 #### Block Header Validation Rules

-For a Bitcoin block header to be considered valid and accepted into the chain, it **MUST** adhere to the following consensus rules:
+For a Bitcoin block header to be considered valid and accepted into the chain, it MUST adhere to the following consensus rules:

-1.  **Chain Cohesion**: The `Previous Block` hash field **MUST** accurately reference the hash of a valid block that is present within the SPV gateway's known set of valid block headers.
+1.  **Chain Cohesion**: The `Previous Block` hash field MUST accurately reference the hash of a valid block that is present within the SPV gateway's known set of valid block headers.

 2.  **Timestamp Rules**:
-    * The `Time` field **MUST** be strictly greater than the **Median Time Past (MTP)** of the previous 11 blocks.
+    * The `Time` field MUST be strictly greater than the **Median Time Past (MTP)** of the previous 11 blocks.
-    * The `Time` field **MUST NOT** be more than 2 hours in the future relative to the validating node's network-adjusted time.
+    * The `Time` field MUST NOT be more than 2 hours in the future relative to the validating node's network-adjusted time.

-3.  **Proof-of-Work (PoW) Constraint**: When the block header is hashed twice using `SHA256`, the resulting hash **MUST** be less than or equal to the current `target` value, as derived from the difficulty adjustment mechanism.
+3.  **PoW Constraint**: When the block header is hashed twice using `SHA256`, the resulting hash MUST be less than or equal to the current `target` value, as derived from the difficulty adjustment mechanism.

 #### Canonical Chain Definition

-Bitcoin's **canonical chain** is determined not merely by its length, but by possessing the highest **cumulative Proof-of-Work (PoW)** among all valid competing chains.
+Bitcoin's **canonical chain** is determined not merely by its length, but by possessing the highest **cumulative PoW** among all valid competing chains.
 This cumulative work represents the total computational effort expended to mine all blocks within a specific chain.

 The **work** contributed by a single block is inversely proportional to its `target` value.
 Specifically, the work of a block can be calculated as $1/target$.
 The `target` value for a block is derived from its `Bits` field.